radisando/lab_exams/README.md

 ## 🧪📊 Laboratory Exams Results

-This project was created to visualize my parents’ blood exam results in a more friendly and understandable way (for them and also for their doctors to follow-up).
+This project was originally created to help my family **visualize and track their blood exam results** more clearly.
+Using AI assistants (Julius AI and NotebookLM), I extracted and organized data from more than 100 PDF pages containing their exam values, dates, and results.

-To show that here publicly, I've built here a dataset by anonymizing and randomizing values, and generated interactive plots and dashboards to explore trends over time.
+To make the project publicly shareable, I also built an anonymized dataset by randomizing and masking sensitive information.
+From this dataset, I generated interactive plots and dashboards that highlight trends and patterns over time.

-The final dataset is designed to be easily analyzed and visualized in Tableau, with screenshots showcasing key visual insights.
+The final dataset is optimized for use in Tableau, where the visualizations and screenshots included in this repository showcase the key insights.

-🔗 Check the final result in Tableau: [Lab Exam Results Dashboard](https://public.tableau.com/views/2025_11LaboratoryExamResultsv6/ENDashboard?:language=de-DE&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+🔗 Check the final result here: [Lab Exam Results - Tableau Dashboard](https://public.tableau.com/views/2025_11LaboratoryExamResultsv6/ENDashboard?:language=de-DE&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ### 🧩 Repository Structure